Camphora parthenoxylon: Uses

-The tree is of special concern, as it is being harvested at a high rate to obtain safrole, a precursor to the pesticide synergist piperonyl butoxide, the flavorant and fragrance piperonal, and the psychoactive drug MDMA.
-Much of this illicit harvesting is happening in the Cardamom Mountains and Botum Sakor National Park in Cambodia at the moment.
+However, the tree is under significant pressure from harvesting for safrole, a compound used to produce the pesticide synergist piperonyl butoxide, the flavor and fragrance compound piperonal, and the psychoactive drug MDMA.
+Much of this illicit collection occurs in Cambodia's Cardamom Mountains and Botum Sakor National Park, a situation explored in the 2009 TV documentary Forest of Ecstasy, an episode of Vanguard.